thiagoscarelli/thiagoscarelli.github.io/index.md

 Looking ahead, my research projects will focus on the welfare effects of regulating the platform economy and the long-term consequences of gig work for vulnerable groups such as young and migrant workers.

-I am currently a Ph.D. candidate at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/scarelli-thiago/){:target="_blank" rel="noopener"} under the supervision of Professor David Margolis.
-During the Spring of 2023, I was a visiting researcher at the Economics Department of the University of Chicago, hosted by Professor John List.
+I am currently a Ph.D. candidate at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/scarelli-thiago/){:target="_blank" rel="noopener"} under the supervision of Professor David N. Margolis.
+During the Spring of 2023, I was a visiting researcher at the Economics Department of the University of Chicago, hosted by Professor John A. List.

 [View CV](https://thiagoscarelli.github.io/assets/pdfs/Thiago_Scarelli_CV.pdf){:target="_blank" rel="noopener"}